Rebalance Your Asset Allocation Guide

 - 34% in an inflation protected bond fund

-A recent Wall Street Journal article reported that investors who regularly rebalance their investment portfolios increase their returns by 25% per year.
+A recent Wall Street Journal article reported that investors who regularly rebalance their investment portfolios increase their returns.
+Another solid reason to rebalance is to minimize risk.
+Even the most aggressive investor would prefer less investment volatility.Free micro investing book and wealth tips!

 What is rebalancing?

-Consider the portfolio above.
+Consider Carter’s portfolio above.
 The investor’s asset allocation is equally divided among three mutual funds.
-After one year, due to changes in value the portfolio looks like this:
+After one year, due to changes in value his portfolio looks like this:

 - 36% in a broadly diversified United States stock index fund